54 Super Facts for Your Super Bowl Party

 In 2010, Super Bowl XLIV featured an unusual piece of memorabilia: The coin that was flipped right before the game had previously spent 11 days orbiting the Earth on a NASA space mission.

 For the past several years, the Aquarium of the Pacific in Long Beach, California, has hosted an annual Otter Bowl on Super Bowl Sunday, where a group of these adorable mammals play around with a football while a staffer narrates the action.
-The event is not taking place in 2019, though.
-The halting of the popular game is so that the aquarium and its visitors can pay tribute to Brook, a popular sea otter resident who recently passed away following a diagnosis of congestive heart failure.
-Brook was 21 years old.
+The event was canceled in 2019 so that the aquarium and its visitors could pay tribute to Brook, a popular, 21-year-old sea otter resident who passed away shortly before the event following a diagnosis of congestive heart failure.
+The event has returned for 2020 though.

-The New England Patriots' Tom Brady has currently won five Super Bowls, more than any other starting quarterback.
+The New England Patriots' Tom Brady has won six Super Bowls, more than any other starting quarterback.
 Terry Bradshaw and Joe Montana won four apiece.

 The very first Super Bowl touchdown was scored in 1967 by Packers wide receiver Max McGee (who was hungover at the time).

 Super Bowl bonuses are a thing.
-In 2017, every player on the Pats' championship roster earned $107,000 for winning.
-The defeated Falcons received $53,000 each as a consolation prize.
+In 2019, every player on the Pats' championship roster earned $118,000 for winning.
+The defeated Los Angeles Rams received $59,000 each as a consolation prize.

 Two colleges have produced three Super Bowl-winning starting quarterbacks: the University of Alabama (Bart Starr, Joe Namath, and Ken Stabler) and Purdue University (Len Dawson, Bob Griese, and Drew Brees).